Siequnu/soundtrack/README.txt

 This script needs ffmpeg and timidity for media conversion (eg. $ brew install timidity).

 Usage indications:
 Main entry to program: index.php.
 Submit a YouTube video URL in the given form.
+Processing will take some time, depending on the length of the source video.

 After successfully running the program, finalvideo.mp4 will be written in the /output directory, combining the original video with the new soundtrack.
 The browser will attempt to play back the video.